 What Can Grow in a Container Garden

 As long as you follow the guidelines mentioned above in elements needed and features of a good container, you should be able to grow just about anything your climate allows in your container garden.
+In cold zones, you will want to learn how to winterize plants in containers.

 Certain plants (such as mint) tend to spread and take over an area, making them ideal for a container to give it boundaries.